Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Measurement Matrices from Finite Geometries

 Apart from the parallel structure of Euclidean geometry, most of the incidence matrices in Euclidean geometry and projective geometry also have cyclic or quasi-cyclic structure \cite{txla05}.
 This is accomplished by grouping the flats of two different dimensions of a finite geometry into cyclic classes.
 For a Euclidean geometry, only the flats not passing through the origin are used for matrix construction.
 Based on this grouping of rows and columns, the incidence matrix in finite geometry consists of square submatrices (or blocks), and each of these square submatrices is a circulant matrix in which each row is a cyclic shift of the row above it and the first row is the cyclic shift of the last row.
-Note that by puncturing the row blocks or column blocks of the incidence matrices, the remained submatrices are often as regular as possible.
-In other words, this skill is compatible with the parallel structure of Euclidean geometry.
+Moreover, this skill is also compatible with the parallel structure of Euclidean geometry.
 Hence, the sampling process with these measurement matrices is easy and can be achieved with linear shift registers.
-For detailed results and discussions, we refer the readers to \cite[Appendix A]{txla05}.
+For more details, please refer to \cite[Appendix A]{txla05}.